vlazzarini/opcode_compiler/README.md

 ires module_compile Scode
 ```

-where `Scode` is a C-language module containing the opcodes to be added to the system,
+where `Scode` is a C/C++-language module containing the opcodes to be added to the system,
 provided as a string.
 This uses the C API for opcodes, and it should contain an entry point declared as

 ```